tsujigiri/axiom/README.md

 # Axiom

-Axiom aims at being a lightweight web framework.
-It is inspired by [Sinatra](http://sinatrarb.com) and built on top of [Cowboy](https://github.com/extend/cowboy).
+Axiom is a lightweight web framework, inspired by [Sinatra](http://sinatrarb.com) and built on top of [Cowboy](https://github.com/extend/cowboy).